Advanced Freight Model

 - Collection of behavioral data through local sampling and

 NCDOT and PART hopes that the establishment and truck diary surveys and other data collection will incorporate existing data sources that can be used by other regions in the state.
-Phase III started in November 2018 and is scheduled to be completed in October 2019.
-Progress as of the end of June 2019 is outlined below:
+Phase III started in November 2018 and was originally scheduled to be completed in October 2019.
+However, the truck driver diary survey was rescheduled to meet the sample size specified in the scope of work.
+Progress as of May 2020 is outlined below:

 Task 1: Survey Practice Review and Survey Plan (100% complete).